Passing the Test: Redbank Valley Offense Loaded With Right Answers in Aerial Attack

 Wagner, the senior quarterback for the Bulldogs, has dangerous receiving threats everywhere.

 Tate Minich.
 Aiden Ortz.
 Mason Clouse.
 Ashton Kahle.
 All great options.
-All having standout seasons in Redbank Valley’s potent attack.
+All with standout seasons in Redbank Valley’s potent attack.

 Redbank Valley, Keystone, and Union/A-C Valley sports coverage on Explore and D9Sports.com is brought to you by Heeter Lumber.